qsypoq/Ansible-VMware-Workstation-Fusion-Pro-Modules/README.md

 <p align="center"><b>Introduction: <a href="https://magnier.io/developing-vmware-workstation-pro-ansible-module">How I ended up developing a VMware Workstation/Fusion Pro Ansible module</a></b></p>

-<p align="center"><strike>First goal of the project is to implement all the REST API requests, for the time being, following VMware's logic. </strike><br/> Next goal is to rework some natives API functions interactions to make it's use simpler.<br/><br/>
+<p align="center"><strike>First goal of the project is to implement all the REST API requests, for the time being, following VMware's logic. </strike><br/> Next goal is to rework some natives API functions interactions to make its use simpler.<br/><br/>
 <b>This project is still in early stage developpement.</b></p>
 </div>
 <hr/>